KhalandarMokula/Boston-Housing-Price-Prediction/README.md

 * scikit-learn

 #Machine Learning Models used

-*In this project i have implemented a Basic Linear Regression Model from scratch with gradient descent as an optimization technique and RSquared(r2score)  and Root Mean Squared(RMSE) error as evaluation metrics.
+-In this project i have implemented a Basic Linear Regression Model from scratch with gradient descent as an optimization technique and RSquared(r2score)  and Root Mean Squared(RMSE) error as evaluation metrics.
-*LinearRegression Model from scikit-learn library.
+**LinearRegression Model from scikit-learn library.
 *DecisionTree Regression Model from scikit-learn library.
 *Random Forest Regression Model from scikit-learn library.

 #Description

 The Aim is to analyze the data(Boston Housing) ,build a model that best performs on the data and to predict value of a house given its features, Here I have loaded the data from scikit-learn library ,transformed the data into the DataFrame containing 14 attributes including 'MEDV',the target variable(Dependent Vaariable).
 Next, I have performed Exploratory Data Analysis using seaborn(regression plot, box plot, heatmap, distplot) and matplotlib(subplots)